amirebi9156/reverse-tcp-tunnel/README.md

 # Reverse TCP Tunnel

-This project is a simple reverse TCP tunneling tool written in Go.
-It allows a client running on a foreign VPS to forward connections back to an Iranian server.
-The configuration is stored in `config.toml`.
+This project is a reverse TCP tunneling tool written in Go.
+It forwards connections from a client VPS back to a server VPS.
+Configuration is stored in `config.toml` which can be generated interactively.

 ## Features